home-assistant/home-assistant.io/source/_integrations/github.markdown

 ## Setup

-To set up this sensor you will need a [personal access token](https://github.com/settings/tokens).
-You will need to check the `repo` scope for the sensor to function.
+To set up the integration you will need a [personal access token](https://github.com/settings/tokens) with the the `repo` scope.

 ## Configuration